-“There’s not enough room to swing a cat” is used to describe a place, room or space that is very small or so full that you have not got much space to do anything.
+There’s not enough room to swing a cat is said about a room or area that is very small or so full that you have not got much space to do anything.

 “It’s no good/use crying over spilt milk” It is pointless regretting something that has already happened or gone wrong and can not be changed.

 It’s raining cats and dogs

 “it’s raining cats and dogs”, is used to describe an especially heavy rain fall.
 In other words a downpour (raining very hard).

 He who sleeps with dogs will rise up with fleas

 He who sleeps with dogs will rise up with fleas is a cautionary statement meaning: If you hang out or associate with the wrong kind of people.

 If you pay peanuts, you get monkeys means; Offering inadequate payment (peanuts) for employment will only attract incompetent staff (monkeys).